-The U.S. Army Corps of Engineers Environmental Operating Principles (EOPs) were developed to ensure that Corps missions include totally integrated sustainable environmental practices.
-The EOPs provided corporate direction to ensure the workforce recognized the Corps' role in, and responsibility for, sustainable use, stewardship, and restoration of natural resources across the Nation and, through the international reach of its support missions.
+The U.S. Army Corps of Engineers (USACE) Environmental Operating Principles (EOPs) were developed to ensure that USACE missions include totally integrated sustainable environmental practices.
+The EOPs provided corporate direction to ensure the workforce recognizes USACE's role in, and responsibility for, sustainable use, stewardship, and restoration of natural resources across the nation and, through the international reach of its support missions.

-Since the Environmental Operating Principles were introduced in 2002 they have instilled environmental stewardship across business practices from recycling and reduced energy use at Corps and customer facilities to a fuller consideration of the environmental impacts of Corps actions and meaningful collaboration within the larger environmental community.
+Since the Environmental Operating Principles were introduced in 2002 they have instilled environmental stewardship across business practices from recycling and reduced energy use at USACE and customer facilities to a fuller consideration of the environmental impacts of USACE actions and meaningful collaboration within the larger environmental community.

 The re-energized Environmental Operating Principles are:

 - Foster sustainability as a way of life throughout the organization.

-- Proactively consider environmental consequences of all Corps activities and act accordingly.
+- Proactively consider environmental consequences of all USACE activities and act accordingly.

 - Create mutually supporting economic and environmentally sustainable solutions.

-- Continue to meet our corporate responsibility and accountability under the law for activities undertaken by the Corps, which may impact human and natural environments.
+- Continue to meet our corporate responsibility and accountability under the law for activities undertaken by USACE, which may impact human and natural environments.

 - Consider the environment in employing a risk management and systems approach throughout the life cycles of projects and programs.

-- Leverage scientific, economic and social knowledge to understand the environmental context and effects of Corps actions in a collaborative manner.
+- Leverage scientific, economic and social knowledge to understand the environmental context and effects of USACE actions in a collaborative manner.

-- Employ an open, transparent process that respects views of individuals and groups interested in Corps activities.
+- Employ an open, transparent process that respects views of individuals and groups interested in USACE activities.